hzeller/gcode-multi-shell-extrude/README.md

 there is no seam between layers.
 Multiple shells can be printed on the same bed: each vase is printed to its full height, then the next one is printed next to it.
-To avoid physical collisions, they are printed diagonally so that the printhead does not touch the already printed one.
+To avoid physical collisions, they are printed diagonally so that the printhead does not touch the already printed one (Use the `-o` option to configure the needed clearance).

 ![Print diagonally][print]